Claude Goudimel: Biography

-and [was] the Orpheus of our time.'
+and [was] the Orpheus of our time.

 Music and influence

 Goudimel is most famous for his four-part settings of the psalms of the Genevan Psalter, in the French versions of Clément Marot.
 In one of his four complete editions he puts - unlike other settings at the time - the melody in the topmost voice, the method which has prevailed in hymnody to the present day.
+Jean-Jacques Rousseau, quoted by Woodward, admired these settings, writing 'The harmony is certainly the most majestic and sonorous that can be possibly heard'.

 In addition he composed masses, motets, and a considerable body of secular chansons, almost all of which date from before his conversion to Protestantism (probably around 1560).

 In 1554, he became the editor of a large collection of masses, motets and Magnificat of several composers, a collection printed by Nicolas Duchemin, and in which Goudimel appeared as the author of seven Latin and Catholic works.
 In the year following, Goudimel, still at Duchemin's, brought out a book of pieces for four voices of his composition on the Odes of Horace.
 However, he felt some contrition about setting work of the pagan poet, and in 1557 he wrote:

 "To Monsieur de La Bloctière, Mr. Claude Belot, Angevin, advocate in the court of Parliament of Paris, C. Goudimel, his good friend, wishes good health.
 Sir, ...
 [I] present to you this third book of Music of mine on the divine verses of the divine and royal Prophet.
 Also in no way could I choose the man, who seems to me to favor this little work of better heart than you, who alone amiably forced me to change, even quit, the profane lyre of the profane poet Horace, to memorize in hand and boldly undertake to touch and wield the sacred harp of our great David."